Position

 Pruning

-Pruning is not essential but can help improve airflow and reduce disease risk.
+Pruning is not essential but can help improve airflow and reduce risk of disease.
 Pruning the lower leaves can also encourage better growth.

 Pests and Disease Manageement